-- 1. Development proposals should protect and where appropriate enhance non-designated heritage assets which contribute to the heritage significance of Redbourn.
+- Development proposals shall protect or enhance non-designated heritage assets which contribute to the heritage significance of Redbourn.
 Non-designated heritage assets include those on the Local List published by St Albans City and District Council and listed in Table 1.
-The retention and protection of these non-statutory heritage assets must be appropriately secured: - a) All new development should seek to conserve and enhance any affected nondesignated heritage assets taking into consideration its significance and in line with the provisions of the NPPF. - b) Any development proposals that would affect any of the non-statutory heritage assets, including development within their setting, should be supported by an appropriate heritage statement to enable a balanced judgement regarding the scale of any harm to the significance of the heritage asset. - 9.15 The presence of historic buildings and assets in Redbourn, listed or not, contribute enormously to the identity and character of the village and its evolution over time.
+The retention and protection of these non-statutory heritage assets must be appropriately secured: - a) All new development shall conserve or enhance any affected non-designated heritage assets taking into consideration its significance and in line with the provisions of the NPPF. - b) Any development proposals that would affect any of the non-statutory heritage assets, including development within their setting, should be supported by an appropriate heritage statement to enable a balanced judgement regarding the scale of any harm to the significance of the heritage asset. - 9.15 The presence of historic buildings and assets in Redbourn, listed or not, contribute enormously to the identity and character of the village and its evolution over time.
 Local pride in the history of Redbourn should be celebrated, raising local awareness but also forming part of wider strategies to position the town centre and opportunities to capture the economic spending power of visitors to the area (as discussed further in Section 5 of the Neighbourhood Plan).
 The introduction of plaques, notices and information boards around the village that tell the story of Redbourn and its local history, and which might form part of a wider 'heritage trail', would be supported.
 Although some such information boards do exist (next to the Village Hall car park for example), they would benefit from being updated and supported by a wider network of material, including scope for interactive elements that allow people to learn more.
-The Wheathampstead Heritage Trail is a good example of what might be achieved.
+The Wheathampstead Heritage Trail52 is a good example of what might be achieved.